IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## State

 The Line Chart has two states - Idle and Hover.
-In Figma you can switch between the two states by selecting the nested Chart Area component from the layers panel and switching on/off the boolean property `Hover Tooltip` from the properties panel.
+In Figma you can switch between the two states by selecting the nested Chart Type component from the layers panel and switching on/off the boolean property `Hover Tooltip` from the properties panel.
 In the Hover state a tooltip, giving information about the series' values at this point, is shown upon hovering over a data point.

 <img class="responsive-img" src="../images/line_area_chart_tooltip-off.png" srcset="../images/line_area_chart_tooltip-off@2x.png 2x" />
 <div class="divider--half"></div>